 that would help stabilize a bit more…

 when I switched from 8bit to 32bit, the new GUI system is so intuitive.
-I also learned that I do not need to do the 6 point acc calibration as long as the camera stays perfectly steady on the gimbal and I just acc calibrate the two IMUs and then Gyro calibration and then it worked.
+I also learned that I do not need to do the 6 point acc calibration You can still need to do the 6-point ACC Calibration but not necessarily needed.
+Set the camera correctly leveled on the gimbal and I just acc calibrate the two IMUs and then Gyro calibration and then it worked.

 Also, my Frame IMU is different from the pictured above, it shouldn’t matter, you can acc calibrate through the software (NOTE: When we talk about ACC Calibration, we are talking about tuning via software).
 I will provide a fairly simple steps that I did for mine that you can follow with.

 Here are some pictures (you can click each picture to enlarge it)

 Here’s a short video of me changing the controller board from 8bit to 32bit.
 Use this a reference, I may have to adjust a few things later: